Mendeo/csv-to-js-parser/README.md

 ```

 The objToCsv function accepts the following parameters:
-* obj: input array of objectc (the format must match the one returned by csvToObj).
+* obj: input array of objects (the format must match the one returned by csvToObj).
 * delimeter [optional]: column delimiter in the output table.
 If not specified, then the default is comma ",".
 * rowDelimeter [optional]: rows separator.
 If not specified, then the default is "LF" (\n).
 For windows, it is reasonable to specify the "CRLF" delimiter (\r\n).